Folk dances of Sourashtra

-The Sourashtra people, an ethno-linguistic Hindu community of South India, have a number of folk dances which are performed on various occasions.
+The Sourashtra people, also known as the Saurashtra, are an ethno-linguistic Hindu community of South India, who have a number of folk dances which are performed on various occasions.
 These include the Gebbi or Gebbel, the Konangi, and the Dandi natana (kolane).

 Gebbi

 The Gebbi (Devanagari: गेब्बी) is usually performed by groups of women on various religious occasions.
 This dance goes around a lamp called "Thandili Diva" and before statues, idols or pictures of gods and goddesses.
 The dance incorporates circular and spiral movements with handclaps.
 Gebbi performances often include devotional (bhakti) songs, the singers either being within the dance group or separate.
 The word Gebbi is derived from Garba-graha, and the dance symbolises shakti, the primordial cosmic energy.
 The outer world's symbolic identification is a pot filled with pure water.
 In this water, gods and goddesses are called to reside temporarily for blessing.
 The basic dance formation is that of a circle that moves counterclockwise; if space is constrained or there are many participants, dancers form concentric circles that move in opposite directions.
 Ultimately, the performers circle around an image of a mother goddess, such as Amba, or around a symbolic representation of her creative energy—often an illuminated clay pot or a water-filled vessel.
 Dancing begins slowly and gradually increases in speed.